VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up binding descriptions.md

 - **VK_VERTEX_INPUT_RATE_VERTEX** Move to the next entry after each vertex.
 - **VK_VERTEX_INPUT_RATE_INSTANCE** Move to the next data entry after each instance.

-This will change depending on what your vertex data is layed out like and how you're rendering.
+This will change depending on what your vertex data is laid out like and how you're rendering.
 # References
 ##### Main Notes
 [[Setting up vertex buffer data]]